Progress in Climate Science · October 2, 2019

 Chair: Kerry Emanuel, Cecil and Ida Green Professor of Atmospheric Science, Department of Earth, Atmospheric and Planetary Sciences, MIT

 Keynote: Susan Solomon, Lee and Geraldine Martin Professor of Environmental Studies and Chemistry, Department of Earth, Atmospheric and Planetary Sciences, MIT

 Welcome and introductory remarks: President L. Rafael Reif

-The first symposium, Progress in Climate Science, will be held on Wednesday, October 2.
-Topics will include:
+The first of MIT’s six Climate Action Symposia, Progress in Climate Science, was held on Wednesday, October 2, 2019.
+Topics included:

 - the relationship between greenhouse gas concentrations in the atmosphere and global warming, extreme weather events, and other climate impacts;

 - remaining uncertainties and the prospects for reducing them; and